Skip to content

 subworkflow_2 = get_workflow("static-energy.vasp.mit")

-structure=result_1, # use the final structure of the last calculation
+structure=result_1, # use the result of the first calculation

 )